 Voter Registration Deadlines

+In order to vote, you must be registered in advance.
 Do you know your state’s voter registration deadline?
 Not sure?
 Click here and find out.

 First of all, polling places are required under the Americans with Disabilities Act to meet certain accessibility standards.
 Simply put, individuals with all disabilities have the right to access the polling place and cast their vote.